-In this case, we got to meet an eclectic group of five teens as they spend time in high school detention monitored by Principal Vernon and asked to write an essay about themselves.
+In this case, we got to meet an eclectic group of five teens as they spend time in high school detention monitored by Principal Vernon and asked to write an about themselves.
 Although reluctant to express feelings to each other due to being in different “cliques”, eventually they find out they have more in common with each other than they thought and some even become friends.

 Originally, there was an idea to revisit these characters on film every ten years (similar to the “Before Sunrise” formula); however this did not happen partially due to a falling out between Hughes and actors Judd Nelson and Molly Ringwald.
 It’s too bad.
 It would have been fun to see these characters later in life and where they ended up.

 Carrie White (Sissy Spacek in her fantastic Academy Award-nominated role) has a lot going against her: a very religious over-bearing mother (Piper Laurie), an extremely shy personality, the ridicule of her high school classmates and a terrible secret.
 In the supernatural world of writer Stephen King and director Brian De Palma, she deals with these problems slowly building to the ultimate, punishing climax when Carrie is humiliated at her high school prom.